autodesk-tandem/tutorial-rest/README.md

 npm i
 ```
 ## Configuration
-The examples use 2-legged authentication in case when authentication is needed.
-This needs that application is added to facility as service:
+The examples use 2-legged authentication in cases where authentication is needed.
+This requires that an application be added to a facility as a service:
-1. Create new application using [APS Portal](https://aps.autodesk.com/myapps/).
+1. Create new application using the [APS Portal](https://aps.autodesk.com/myapps/).
-2. Open facility in Autodesk Tandem.
+2. Open the facility in Autodesk Tandem.
-3. Navigate to Users, then select Service and enter *Client ID* of application from step 1 above.
-Make sure to specify correct permission.
+3. Navigate to the "Users" tab on the left panel, then select "Service" and enter the *Client ID* of the application from step 1 above.
+Make sure to specify the correct permissions.
-4. After this aplication should be able to use 2-legged token when interaction with facility.
+4. After this, the application should be able to use a 2-legged token when interacting with the facility.

-**Note** As an alternate option application can be added to the account.
+**NOTE:** As an alternative,the application can be added to your Tandem account.
 In this case the application will have access to all facilities owned by the account.

 ## Usage
 Most of the examples are self-contained.
-To run the example use following steps:
+To run a specific example, use the following steps:
-1. Open folder using your code editor.
+1. Open the folder using your code editor.
-2. Locate example you want to run and open it.
+2. Locate the example you want to run and open it.
-3. On top of the file there is block with global variables.
-Replace thouse variables according to your environment:
+3. At the top of the source file there is a block of source code with global variables.
+Replace those variables according to your environment:
   ``` js
   // update values below according to your environment const APS_CLIENT_ID = 'YOUR_CLIENT_ID';